Your Emotional Well-being

 - Grief and loss

-Point Park student counseling services are FREE to ALL full- and part-time students, whether you live on campus or commute.
+Point Park Counseling Services are FREE to ALL full- and part-time students, whether you live on campus or commute, as well as staff and faculty members.

 Maybe you're not sure you want to talk to someone yet.
 Check out Point Park's page on ULifeline, an online resource for college mental health.
 You'll find articles and stories that you can relate to — like stress on campus — search topics, or type in a question and ask the experts.